 - Varicella (Chickenpox)

 NOTE to nursing majors: Shorter University’s School of Nursing requires the Hepatitis B series, tuberculosis (annual Mantoux skin test) and varicella vaccine for admittance to the BSN program.

 In addition, proof of insurance for students is necessary or your registration will be considered incomplete.
-Proof of insurance should be sent with the Health and Immunization form to:
+Proof of insurance should be sent to:

 Student Health Services

 The Affordable Care Act (ACA) and what it means for most college students.
 Click here for more information.